content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/5-java-JDBC/4-java-jdbc-database-connections.md

 # 1. JDBC - Database Connections

 -   After you've installed the appropriate driver, it is time to establish a database connection using JDBC.
--   The programming involved to establish a JDBC connection is fairly simple.
+-   The following are the steps to establish a JDBC connection:

-**Steps** :

 **Step-1: Import JDBC Packages**: